swift-student/swift-student.github.io/_posts/2020-3-29-nsbatchinsertrequest.md

 16}
 ```

-Let's break this code down to see what is happening.
+Let's break this code down to see what is happening:

 **Line 2:** Since this function is running on the background queue from URLSession, I need to make sure I do my work on a background managed object context.